 I have also been able to provide assistance to organisations regarding the publication of accessibility information, providing feedback and suggestions for improvement.

-In 2013 I created a new website to provide basic accessibility information on tourist attractions – tourist.me.uk and this currently provides information for all of England
+In 2013 I created a new website to provide basic accessibility information on tourist attractions in England and general tourism information – tourist.me.uk

 More will be done but I find being semi-retired I have more demands on my time and resources that I ever did while working full time!
 So unfortunately development is done as time and funds allow.